National Professional Qualification in Leading Teacher Development (NPQLTD)

 Curriculum:

-This programme follows the Department for Education’s National Professional Qualification for Leading Teacher Development Framework.
-On this programme, you will learn how to:
+Our NPQ for Leading Teacher Development course follows the Department for Education’s National Professional Qualification (NPQ): Leading Teacher Development Framework.

 How you will learn: